Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 Being outside of the main city center districts, Sendling borough is one of the more affordable places to stay in Munich.
 If you are on a budget and don’t mind not being right on top of the main attractions, this is a fantastic neighborhood to consider.

-Best places to stay in Munich in Sendling:
+Best accommodations to stay in Sendling:

 • mid-range ($$): Holiday Inn Munich – Westpark, an IHG Hotel, family-friendly hotel, near Harras Underground and S-Bahn Train Station.